 Over the next ten months, Meiwes proceeded to eat Brandes's body.
 Meiwes was eventually convicted for ending the man's life and sentenced to eight years in prison.9,6612,334Are you creeped out?

 The Hinterkaifeck farm was located roughly 70 miles north of Munich, Germany.
 The Gruber family lived there, including Andreas, his wife Cazilia, their middle-aged daughter Victoria, and their two grandchildren.
 In 1921, their maid quit.
 She claimed the farm was haunted and that she heard footsteps in the attic.
 It took until 1922 for the Grubers to find a new maid.

 One day, Andreas reported that he found footprints in the snow leading from the forest to the house, but he could not find any leading back to the forest.
 He began hearing footsteps in the attic and reported other strange events.
 On April 4th, five days after the Grubers had last been seen, a search party uncovered a gruesome scene.
-All of the household occupants, including the new maid, had been skillfully slain with a pickax.
+All of the household occupants, including the new maid, had been skillfully slain with a pickaxe.
 It had been the maid's first day of work on the farm.
-Four of the bodies, including that of Andreas, were stacked neatly on top of each other.
-The autopsies revealed that the time of death was Friday, March 31.
+Four of the cadavers, including that of Andreas, were stacked neatly on top of each other.
+The autopsies revealed that the time of passing was Friday, March 31.